JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Method

 The JEPA-DNA framework is model-agnostic and compatible with MLM and NTP objectives.
 Its primary requirement is an aggregation operator that compresses a sequence into a latent representation.
-While we utilize the $[CLS]$ token for this purpose, it can be seamlessly replaced by learned global pooling or alternative aggregation methods.

-While the $[CLS]$ token is "native" to the Transformer Encoder architecture which is trained with MLM objectives~\cite{devlin2018bert}, where the token is preprended to sequence, JEPA-DNA also extends naturally to Transformer Decoders, State Space Models (SSMs) and Long-Convolution backbones (e.g., HyenaDNA~\cite{poli2023hyenadna}) which are trained with NTP objectives.
-In these architectures, we append an $[EOS]$ token at the end of the sequence instead of using the last token.
-By supervising this appended special token with the JEPA loss, regardless of the generative objective or specific encoder architecture, we enforce a global pooling mechanism, effectively compensating for the otherwise local or recurrent nature of these operators.
+While the $[CLS]$ token is “native” to the Transformer encoder architecture trained with MLM objectives~\cite{devlin2018bert}, JEPA-DNA also extends naturally to Transformer decoders, State Space Models (SSMs), and long-convolution backbones (e.g., HyenaDNA~\cite{nguyen2023hyenadna}) that are trained with NTP objectives.
+In these architectures, we use the embeddings of the last $[SEP]$ token of the sequence, and the same JEPA formulation is equally applicable when the aggregation operator is implemented as mean pooling over token embeddings, as in Nucleotide Transformer–style models~\cite{boshar2025foundational}.
+By supervising the DNA sequence's global representation within the JEPA loss, regardless of the generative objective or specific encoder architecture, we enforce a global pooling mechanism, effectively compensating for the otherwise local or recurrent nature of these operators.